akarataev/okko-ios/README.md

 ## Requirements

-In order to compile Revolut entrance test you will need to meet the following requirements:
+In order to compile Okko entrance test you will need to meet the following requirements:
 ```
 - A Mac with Xcode 10 or later
 - Git command line tools or a git source control client like GitKraken